velocitycareerlabs/did-velocity/spec.md

 #### To create the DID:

 1. Generate the private/public key pair
-2. Derive a secret by hashing the credential and running Argon2 algorithm
+2. Derive a secret by running [Encryption Key Derivation](#encrpytion-key-derivation)
 3. Encrypt the public key using AES-256-GCM
 4. Export it as a hex value
 5. Add a credential type value